nicodeheza/SvgEase/README.md

 ## About this project

-Svg Ease is a ecommerce app that I did for practice, so you can't actually buy nothing.
-All the payment method are in developer mode and I don't have plans to put them in production mode.
+Svg Ease is an ecommerce app that I did for practice, so you can't actually buy anything.
+All the payment methods are in developer mode and I don't have plans to put them in production mode.

 This dummy store sells Lottie animations, which are json files that contain all the data to play svg animation with this library.